mv-2112/canonical-openstack-docs/reference/example-physical-configuration.rst

 Sunbeam requires a properly cabled and configured hardware to be able to install Canonical OpenStack.
 Therefore, we use one example physical configuration across all examples in this documentation.
 It is highly recommended that you use exactly the same configuration in your environment until you become proficient with both OpenStack and Sunbeam.

 .. note ::
   Depending on your scenario you might not need both physical networks and all six machines.
-Please refer to intrustions under tutorials and how-go guides for exact hardware requirements for each scenario.
+  Please refer to instructions under tutorials and how-go guides for exact hardware requirements for each scenario.

 Layout
 ++++++